DominusKelvin/dominuskelvin.dev/src/pages/blog/platformatic-polls-api.md

 }
 ```

 However, we have an empty array at this time, because we haven't really created a poll option for the poll we currently have, let's create a GraphQL mutation to fix that.
-So back in GraphiQL, write the following query:
+So back in GraphiQL, write the following mutation:

 ```graphql
 mutation {